COVID-19 forces FISH to change food donations for needy

 The parking lot at Longview Presbyterian Church on Monday was a beehive of charity.

-As cars pulled in, clipboard-wielding George Robertson greeted it, checked off their number from 1 to 35 and relayed the information to volunteers waiting inside the church.
-Shortly after, the volunteers emerged with the food as part of FISH of Cowlitz County's amended services.
+As each car pulled in, clipboard-wielding George Robertson greeted it, checked off their number from 1 to 35 and relayed the information to volunteers waiting inside the church.
+Shortly after, the volunteers emerged with the food as part of FISH of Cowlitz County’s amended services.

 With the COVID-19 pandemic altering nearly everything about daily life, food banks need to adjust, too.